 So if you decide not to answer the admissions, you are basically letting them win their case.
 If you don’t answer your admissions, you admit every single thing on there.
-You admit you owe them money, you admit you opened a credit card, you admit you defaulted and you admit that they get attorney fees and more.
+You admit you owe them money, you admit you opened a credit card account, you admit you defaulted and you admit that they get attorney fees and more.

-If they file a Motion to have those admissions deemed admitted, you will lose and you will owe them every single penny.
-You must answer your Request for Admissions.
+If they file a motion to have those admissions deemed admitted, you will lose and you will owe them every single penny.
+You must answer your request for admissions.

 If you cannot answer those admissions in a timely manner, you can call the law firm and ask for an extension of time.
-If they won’t work with you, you can file a Motion with the court requesting more time.
+If they won’t work with you, you can file a motion with the court requesting more time.

 There is no excuse for not answering those admissions.
 If you don’t know how to properly answer those admissions, go here for further help: click here.

-Answer them or lose your case, and remember, they must be notarized.
+Answer them or lose your case.
+And remember, they must be notarized.